PyFilesystem/pyfilesystem2/docs/source/implementers.rst

 These methods have a default implementation, but may be overridden if you can supply a more optimal version.
 For instance the ``getbytes`` method opens a file and reads the contents in chunks.
 If you are able to write a version which retrieves the file data without opening a file, it *may* be faster.

-Exactly which methods you implement depends on how and where the data is stored.
+Exactly which methods you should implement depends on how and where the data is stored.
 For network filesystems, a good candidate to implement, is the ``scandir`` methods which would otherwise call a combination of ``listdir`` and ``getinfo`` for each file.

-In the general case, it is a good idea to look at how these methods are implemented in :class:`fs.base.FS`.
-Only implement the methods where you have a more efficient implementation.
+In the general case, it is a good idea to look at how these methods are implemented in :class:`fs.base.FS`, and only write a custom version if it would be more efficient than the default.

 * :meth:`fs.base.FS.appendbytes`
 * :meth:`fs.base.FS.appendtext`